-Furthermore, any factors which result in significant withdrawals of deposits, such as the adverse economic effects of the Covid-19 pandemic, the impact of negative interest rates on deposit volumes (which has already resulted in some deposit volume attrition to date) and/or a serious loss of confidence by retail depositors would have a significant impact on the Group's liquidity position.
+Furthermore, any factors which result in significant withdrawals of deposits, such as the impact of negative interest rates on deposit volumes and/or a serious loss of confidence by retail depositors would have a significant impact on the Group's liquidity position.
 This could lead to the imposition of administrative actions or sanctions against the Group by its regulators and in an extreme scenario lead to a suspension or revocation of the Group's banking licence and could otherwise adversely impact the Group's ability to fund its business.
-See the risk factors entitled "The Covid-19 pandemic continues to impact the global, Irish, and UK economies" and "The Covid-19 pandemic continues to impact the Group" above.
+See the risk factor entitled "The Covid-19 pandemic and the fallout from the war in Ukraine are impacting the global, Irish and UK economies" above.